Hashtag Horror: Plot

 Georgie and Francesca begin to taunt Sofia about her mother's alleged affair with Dr. White, and she leaves.
-In the woods, Sofia also stumbles upon her father's car, and finds his corpse inside.
-She calls her mother; Alex answers, believing it to be her husband, and angrily yells into the phone about his cheating and hangs up.
+In the woods, Sofia also stumbles upon her father's car and finds his corpse inside.
+She calls her mother; Alex answers, believing it to be her husband, angrily lashing out into the phone about his cheating, and hangs up.
 Sofia takes a revolver from the car and flees.
-At the house, Sam stumbles upon Ava's dead body, and is attacked by a masked assailant.
+At the house, Sam stumbles upon Ava's dead body and is attacked by a masked assailant.
 She goes to retrieve the safe key from the pool to get the girls' cell phones back.

 Georgie has her throat slashed; Francesca is also stabbed to death.
-Both of their deaths are streamed on the Internet, and photos of their bodies posted online.
+Both of their deaths are streamed on the internet, and photos of their bodies are posted online.
 Sam retrieves the key and opens the safe, but is attacked again, and locks herself inside.
-On her phone, she finds photos and video of her friends' murders posted on a social media game by Cat.
-Dr. White returns to the house, and finds Georgie's body.
+On her phone, she finds photos and videos of her friends' murders posted on a social media game by Cat.
+Dr. White returns to the house and finds Georgie's body.
 Sam tells him that Cat has killed Ava and Georgie; Cat emerges and unmasks herself.
 Believing that Dr. White murdered her father, Sofia shoots him to death.

 Witnessing this, Cat flees; Sofia then learns that Cat is the murderer.
 Sam leaves the house to get help.
 She encounters Cat on the road, wearing the mask.
 Alex arrives and witnesses Cat shoot herself in the mouth, killing herself.
-The film ends with a montage of photos of the murders, followed by a video uploaded by Cat, in which she professes her revenge against the girls, and says that she will "be remembered forever."
+The film ends with a montage of photos of the murders followed by a video uploaded by Cat, which eventually goes viral and she professes her revenge against the girls, saying that she will "be remembered forever."